“I removed my clothes one piece at a time as requested.

 This rule must be followed unless there are exceptional circumstances that prevent this from occurring.

-A male medical practitioner can be present during the search, unless you object to his presence.
+A medical practitioner can be present during the search, unless you object to their presence.

 What can and can’t occur during a search?